nodelab-org/dash-react-force-graph/README.md

 # dash-react-force-graph

-dash-react-force-graph is a Dash component library built on [react-force-graph](https://github.com/vasturiano/react-force-graph).
+dash-react-force-graph is a Dash component library built on (the very powerful) [react-force-graph](https://github.com/vasturiano/react-force-graph).

+It has many features in common with [Dash cytoscape](https://dash.plotly.com/cytoscape) and a few extra, such as 3D, Virtual Reality and Augmented Reality versions, as well as image nodes and backgrounds.

 See `usage.py` for a simple example and check out the original react component repo above for many others.

-## Quick start
+## Quick start (1 minute)
-1. Install the library: `python -m pip install git+https://github.com/JonThom/dash-react-force-graph`
+1. Install the library: `python -m pip install git+https://github.com/JonThom/dash-react-force-graph`, or, if using [pipenv](https://pipenv.pypa.io/en/latest/), `python -m pip install git+https://github.com/JonThom/dash-react-force-graph#egg=dash-react-force-graph`
 2. Install Dash and its dependencies: https://dash.plotly.com/installation
 3. For a simple example, download and run `usage.py`:
 	1. `wget https://github.com/JonThom/dash-react-force-graph/blob/master/usage.py`
 	2. `python usage.py`
-4. Visit http://localhost:8050 in your web browser
+4. Visit http://localhost:8050 in your web browser.
+Enjoy!

 ## Features